catalyst/pdns-cli/README.md

 ### Installing

+Create a virtual environment and install the necessary packages:

 ```
 pip install -r requirements.txt
 ```

 ## Example usage

-Add a www subdomain to the localhost server for the example.org domain, with an A record of 192.0.5.9
+Adding a `www` hostname to the `localhost` server for the `example.org` domain, with an A record of `192.0.5.9`

-NB: the domain should always end with the .
+The zone name must always end with a `.` character so it is "full qualified".

 ```
 # with config file
 ./pdns -c conf.toml edit-rrset --add example.org. www A 192.0.5.9
 # without
-./pdns -a user:token -u https://yourdnsapi.com/api/v1/ -s localhost edit-rrset --add example.org. www A 192.0.5.9
+./pdns -a user:token -u https://dns.example.com/api/v1/ -s localhost edit-rrset --add example.org. www A 192.0.5.9
 ```

-Edit the www subdomain to have a different IP for the A
+Editing the `www` hostname to have a different IP for the `A` record:

 ```
 ./pdns -c conf.toml edit-rrset --replace example.org. www A 192.0.5.10
-./pdns -a user:token -u https://yourdnsapi.com/api/v1/ -s localhost edit-rrset --replace example.org. www A 192.0.5.10
+./pdns -a user:token -u https://dns.example.com/api/v1/ -s localhost edit-rrset --replace example.org. www A 192.0.5.10
 ```

-List RRsets in the example.org zone
+List RRsets in the `example.org` zone:

 ```
 ./pdns -c conf.toml show-rrsets localhost example.org.
-./pdns -a user:token -u https://yourdnsapi.com/api/v1/ -s localhost show-rrsets localhost example.org.
+./pdns -a user:token -u https://dns.example.com/api/v1/ -s localhost show-rrsets localhost example.org.
 ```

 ## Configuration

 While you can specify at runtime all details required to connect to a PowerDNS API, it's much more ergonomic to instead use a configuration file.
 This is a file in the [.toml](https://github.com/toml-lang/toml) format located in one of the following two places

 - the path specified in the `PDNS_CLI_CONF_PATH` os environment variable
 - the path provided by the optional cli argument `-c or --config-path`